-Sugden End is located next to Cross Roads, spanning to the north and Haworth, to the west of the site.
+Sugden End is located next to Haworth, with the town spanning to the north and west of the site.
 It is of geological interest as it is a glacial overflow channel.
 There are some agriculturally improved grazing fields adjacent to the site.
-Brow Moor LWS is situated directly to the south of this site, designated for its dry heath/wet heath/ blanket bog communities (Mo1 and Fe5).
+Brow Moor LWS is situated directly to the south of this site, designated for its dry heath/wet heath/blanket bog communities (Mo1 and Fe5).